ImgBotApp/InternetNL/detail/mail/ipv6/mx-AAAA/verdict/other_en.md

-No mail servers (MX) are set on your domain making it unable to receive mail.
+No mail servers are set on your domain making it unable to receive mail.